ece362-purdue/proton-labs/lab6-spi/README.md

 #### 5.2: `send_spi_cmd`

-In this function, wait until the SPI peripheral (whose associated object passed in as an argument) is not busy, and write the 16-bit value `cmd` into the SPI data register.
+In this function, wait until the SPI peripheral (whose associated object passed in as an argument) is not busy, and write the 16-bit value `value` into the SPI data register.
 This will send the command to the display.

 #### 5.3: (LCD only) `send_spi_data`